pypeit/PypeIt/doc/edge_traces.rst

 A few things to note from this good-performing example:

- - The slits run vertically on the image
+ - The slits run nearly vertically across the image
  - The left/right edge of each slit identified is a green/red line
  - There were 13 slits identified (0 indexing)
  - The brightest `slit` is an alignment box and was discarded by the code